-- Fillmore Works Remediation & Redevelopment Community Focus Group Meeting: August 24, 2015 at the Fillmore Active Adult and Community Center, 535 Santa Clara Street from 5:30-7:30 pm, Stion will be on hand to discuss the proposed solar project.
+- Fillmore Works Remediation & Redevelopment Community Focus Group Meeting: TBD at the Fillmore Active Adult and Community Center, 535 Santa Clara Street from 5:30-7:30 pm.

 - Ventura County Star: “Federal agency says former Fillmore Refinery does not pose health risk” – June 26, 2015.
 Read the article.